George Santayana once said, ‘Those who cannot remember the past are condemned to repeat it.’ History is more than just...

 The Connection Between History and Society

 History shows how laws, governments, and rights grew over time.
-It explains struggles like the fight for voting rights, protests for change, and reforms that shaped society.
+It explains the history behind struggles like the fight for voting rights, protests for change, and civic reforms.
 Knowing these events helps people understand why laws exist and why citizens must take part in public decisions.
-For example, the women’s suffrage movement changed who could vote, and civil rights protests led to new laws.
-Without this background, it is hard to grasp why participation matters.

 Skills Beyond a History Degree